Massive Parallelization of Laser Beams with Diffractive Optical Elements for High Speed Two Photon Polymerization

 glasses.
 However, both suffer when optical glasses coated with laser wavelength matching mirrors are needed to be cut

-d the laser cutting experiments in SF6 glass plates in
+out into smaller-sized optical elements.
+This paper investigated the laser cutting experiments in SF6 glass plates in

-.
+ambient air and water assisted conditions.
 For such task a high pulse repetition rate laser with the pulse duration of

-13 ps and the radiation wavelength of 1064 nm was utilised in the experiments
+13 ps and the radiation wavelength of 1064 nm was utilised in the experiments.
+Glass cutting quality and ablation rates

 were thoroughly investigated.
 Water-assisted direct glass ablation significantly improved the processing quality and